Posted on

 Activating Body Systems for the Benefits of Vitamin D

-The liver is the first stop for this hydroxylation where it is turned into 25-hydroxyvitamin D, also known as “calcidiol.”
-The second stop is the kidney where active 1,25-dihydroxyvitamin D is formed, which is the more active form.
+The liver is the first stop for this hydroxylation, where it is turned into 25-hydroxyvitamin D, also known as “calcidiol.”
+The second stop is the kidney, where active 1,25-dihydroxyvitamin D is formed, which is the more active form.

-When we see energetic stress in the Liver, or the Urogenital System, we also look to see if there is an imbalance in Vitamin D. We don’t always supplement, but we may look to those systems for any stress that can be shifted.
+When we see energetic stress in the Liver or the Urogenital System, we also look to see if there is an imbalance in Vitamin D. We don’t always supplement, but we may look to those systems for any stress that can be shifted.

-Some research is suggesting that this decreased conversion may be due to lack of accessory minerals, like boron, magnesium, and also a relation ship to estrogen.
+Some research is suggesting that this decreased conversion may be due to lack of accessory minerals, like boron, magnesium, and also a relationship to estrogen.

 When blood levels are adequate with vitamin D and calcium, this hormone turns off.